adiaac/adiaac.github.io/_pages/about.md

 I also hold a specific interest in how policies impact inequities in health by income, insurance coverage, and race/ethnicity, built off my extensive pre-doctoral research experience on topics related to health equity as well as doctoral training as a Robert Wood Johnson Foundation Health Policy Research Scholar.

-You can contact me at a dot adia at berkeley dot edu.